ShorelineCrypto/nengcoin/doc/Android_Userland_App/README.md

 For CPU mining steps and optimization with cheetah_Cpuminer, please checkout: https://github.com/ShorelineCrypto/cheetah_cpuminer

-## Confusion on android vs linux on NENG v1.4.x/v1.5.x release
+## Confusion on android vs linux on NENG v1.4.x/v1.5.x release or later

 There was some confusion created by android mining release v1.4.0.
 Please watch this youtube video from android authority Gary Sims: